 With Prolotherapy, a special solution is injected into the joint space or injured tendon.
 Prolotherapy is performed in the office using ultrasound guidance to ensure the prolotherapy is placed into the injured tendon or joint.
 We use musculoskeletal ultrasound to identify the injured tendon, ligament or joint.
 Ultrasound is then used to guide the needle for the injection.

-Depending on the condition and the extent of injury, the injections are given every 2 to 6 weeks in an aseptic controlled environment.
+Depending on the condition and the extent of injury, the injections are given every 2 to 6 weeks over 3 to 5 sessions.

 What are the Risks?